FLAMBE: Structural Complexity and Representation Learning of Low Rank MDPs: Analysis of

 Next, we turn to the second term.
 Expanding the definition of $\Sigma$, we have

 The first inequality is Jensen's inequality along with the fact that $f(x_h)^2 \leq f(x_h)$ since $f: \Xcal \to [0,1]$.
 The second inequality is based on our normalization assumptions on $\mu_{h-1}$, which we also impose on $\hat{\mu}_{h-1}$.
-Finally, collecting all the terms and using~\pref{lem:simulation} once again, we obtain the bound
+Finally, collecting all the terms and importance weighting the last action, we obtain the bound

-This bound holds for all policies $\pi$ and all functions $f: \Xcal \to [0,1]$, assuming~\pref{eq:induction_tv} holds up through (but not including) time $h$.